hanishkvc/prgs-sdr-kspecanal/README.rst

         Default: 2**14; The number of samples that is run through the fft in one go.
 This also decides the resolution bandwidth of the logic.
         Larger the fftSize, finer the freq resolution.
+Needs to be a power of two value, or else multiple of xRes.

 nonOverlap <float>